iSci-3A12/intro-github-markdown/lesson2.md

 ## 6. Complete Part 2 of your Climate Claims Assignment
 Finished?
 You now have everything you need to complete Part 2 of your climate claims assignment, where you will take the text of your analysis (from Part 1 of the assignment) and create it as a Markdown document.
 You can create a new Markdown file in this repository to work on, or you can create a new repository altogether--the choice is yours.
 Refer to your assignment sheet for full instructions.

+### Submitting your file.
+- When you've finished editing your markdown file for submission, the best way to download it is to download your entire repository as a zip file.
+You can do that by
+  - Click on the ```<> Code``` tab,
+  - Click on the green **Code** button, and select **Download ZIP**
+  - Download your zip file, extract it, and upload your markdown file to Avenue to Learn
+  - D

 ## 7. Learn more: Make a web page with GitHub Pages (optional)
 If you are interested in learning how to turn your markdown documents into a functioning website, navigate to [Lesson 3](lesson3) to learn how to use GitHub Pages.